 Protect your Pearl

-Cosmetics, sun block, perfume and hair spray all contain chemicals that can dramatically dull the luster of a pearl.
+Cosmetics, sunblock, perfume, and hairspray all contain chemicals that can dramatically dull the luster of a pearl.
 The natural acids contained in body oils and perspiration can also damage pearls in the same way.
-It is best to put your pearls on at least 30 minutes after applying any personal care products, and to take your pearls off before getting ready for bed.
+It is best to put your pearls on at least 30 minutes after applying any personal care products and to take your pearls off before getting ready for bed.
 A good rule of thumb to remember is that pearls should be the last things to put on and the first things to take off.

-Wiping the pearls with a damp, soft cloth after you wear them will ensure that they remain free of harmful build-up of compounds that may damage the nacre of your pearls.
+Wiping the pearls with a damp, soft cloth after you wear them will ensure that they remain free of the harmful build-up of compounds that may damage the nacre of your pearls.
 Always keep your pearls separated from hard jewelry items such as rings or bracelets to prevent them from being scratched.
 Pearls are best kept in a soft-cloth pouch or a soft-lined jewelry box.
-Never store your pearls in an airtight environment such a a zip lock bag.
+Never store your pearls in an airtight environment such a ziplock bag.
 Pearls are organic and do contain trace amounts of water.
 Storing them in an airtight environment will cause them to become brittle and damage the luster.